databrickslabs/migrate/README.md

   --unpause-all-jobs    Unpause all scheduled jobs --import-pause-status Import the pause status from jobs in the old workspace --delete-all-jobs     Delete all jobs
+  --last-session
+                        The session to compare against.
+If set, the script compares current sesssion with the last session and only import updated and new notebooks.
 ```

 ---